radiantearth/community-sprints/08182020-remote/software/progress.md

 When the new imageio-ext COG reader is released, the store will work with any accessible asset, and will allow for custom client implementations to read COG byte ranges from any source.

+### STAC-Search-JPA

+New project, WIP:  https://github.com/turingtestfail/stac-search-jpa  So far this sprint got JPA modeling for Catalog, Collections, Collection and children.
+Today is all about FeatureCollections, Features, and querying/filtering with the basic use case (datetime, bbox, limit).
+Tomorrow is about converting Query Extension to CQL to SQL.

 ### (add any software you worked on)